ARMmbed/mbed-os-5-docs/docs/getting_started/online_comp_getting_started.md

 ![](/images/main-toolbar.png)

 On the right side of the main toolbar is the device selection dropdown, which lets you change the device you are compiling for.
-The mbed Compiler Guide is accessible through the top-right Guide button or via F1 (Ctrl+G alternatively) keyboard shortcut.
+The mbed Online Compiler help guide is accessible through the top-right Help button or via the F1 keyboard shortcut.

-###Navigation tree
+### Navigation tree
-The navigation tree lets you browse your workspace, but more importantly, it defines the context you are working on.
+The navigation tree defines the context you are working on and lets you browse your workspace.

 ![](/images/navigation-tree.png)